vannevar-morgan/Qt-Temperature-Sensor/README.md

 Qt DS18B20 Sensor
 =============================================

 This is a Qt project that interfaces with a DS18B20 temperature sensor using QSerialPort and displays the temperature.
-It's just an example of using Qt and arduino together.
+It's meant as an example of using Qt and arduino together.
 See:

 https://www.youtube.com/watch?v=eHUizPn-jpM

 Note that Dialog::readSerial() differs slightly from as shown in the video.